 When hunting, remember that bears have keen senses of hearing and smell, and are highly attuned to anything out of place in their environment.
 Always hunt downwind from the area where you expect a bear will show itself.
 And to prevent a bear from winding you, try one of the products deer hunters use to mask or eliminate human odor.
 Some hunters actually use the bear's sense of hearing to their advantage by using predator calls that imitate injured rabbits.
 Bears sometimes are attracted to these.

-Some hunters sit on a stand, waiting for a bear to come to them, but because a bear may roam over many square miles, many successful hunters say it is best to cover lots of ground, moving slowly and quietly as you might do if you were still-hunting for squirrels.
+Some hunters sit on a tree-stand, waiting for a bear to come to them, but because a bear may roam over many square miles, many successful hunters say it is best to cover lots of ground, moving slowly and quietly as you might do if you were still-hunting for squirrels.

-Where baiting is allowed, you might want to consider giving this a try after checking specific regulations for the area you'll hunt.
+Where baiting bears is allowed, you might want to consider giving this a try after checking specific regulations for the area you'll hunt.
 This tactic is most effective during spring hunting seasons but can work to the hunter's advantage other times of year as well.

-A wide variety of baits can be used, but most hunters opt for a mix of several things.
+A wide variety of bear baits can be used, but most hunters opt for a mix of several things.
 Combinations might include honey, bacon grease, fish, pastries, meat scraps, apples and peanut butter, to name just a few.
 And when possible, the hunter should obtain baits in quantity.
 Grocery stores are good sources of meat trimmings, restaurants often will provide old grease and food scraps, old pastries and doughnuts may be available at bakeries, and farms and orchards are good sources for fruits and vegetables not suitable for sale but very suitable for bear consumption.